Thaumiel-Servers/ThaumielBeta/README.md

-# Release Canidate 1 is selected.
+# Release Canidate 1 is selected
 # Information
 * This is the Thaumiel webpage.
 This website includes information about the SCP: SL Server Thaumiel
 * Hello, this is an open-source website.
 Any additions would be welcome.